On the limits of neural network explainability via descrambling: Introduction

-In the framework of NN descrambling, the raw weights $W_k$ obtained after training are considered \emph{scrambled} and the weights after multiplication by the descrambler $\widehat{P}(\eta, G, k, X, N)$ are termed \emph{descrambled}.
-Thus, the descramblers defined in Equation \ref{eq: descrambling equation} seek to transform the outermost weight matrices $W_k$ into interpretable objects in the context of the training data.
-In this paper, we mathematically analyse a particular class of descramblers, namely the \textit{smoothness descramblers} used in \cite{amey2021neural} for NN interpretation.
-Smoothness descrambling is the specialization of \eqref{eq: descrambling equation} in which the minimizers $\widehat{P}(\eta, G, k,X,N)$--henceforth termed descramblers--are computed to promote smoothness of the intermediate data, i.e., the output of each layer, over the orthogonal group $G = O(n)$.
-The motivation behind this choice of NN interpretation is that while the network's incoming and outgoing data is usually smooth and has an intelligible time-ordered structure, the intermediate data often loses this structure.
-As such, the role of the descrambler is to change basis so that the intermediate signal is itself smooth and thus ordered with respect to the indices of the output or input dimension.
-Thus, the objective function $\eta_{SC}$ used for maximizing the smoothness of the intermediate data is given as follows:
+Here $D$ is taken to be either a spectral or finite-difference second order differentiation matrix \cite{trefethen2000spectral}, so minimizing $\eta_{SC}$ corresponds to choosing the orthogonal change of basis such that the discrete second derivative of the signal $Pf_k(X)$ is minimized.
+The motivation behind this choice of NN interpretation is that while in signal/audio processing contexts, the incoming and outgoing data is usually smooth and has an intelligible time-ordered structure, the intermediate data often loses this structure.
+As such, the role of the descrambler is to change basis so that the intermediate signal is itself smooth and ordered with respect to the indices of the output or input dimension.
+Using the formulation \eqref{eq: descrambling equation} the descramblers $\widehat{P}_{SC}$ are obtained as the minimizers of $\eta_{SC}$ over the orthogonal matrices $O(n_k)$, where $n_k$ is the number of neurons in the $k$th layer: